felgueres/cs/README.md

 - Explore properites of tree or node, eg. paths, reachability

 Algos
-- BFS, DFS
+- BFS, DFS.
 - TopoSort.
-Order DAG such that for every vertex u to v, u comes before v in the ordering
+Order DAG such that for every vertex u to v, u comes before v in the ordering.
+Good for longest or shortest path finding linearly.
+Not good for finding all branches

 *Minimum spanning trees (MST).* Connects all weighted vertices with minimum total weight.
 Apps